Thunberg, other protesters block Norway energy ministry over wind farms

 Norway's supreme court in 2021 ruled that two wind farms built in central Norway violated Sami rights under international conventions, but the turbines remain in operation more than 16 months later.

+"We are here to demand that the turbines must be torn down and that legal rights must be respected," said Sami singer-songwriter, actress and activist Ella Marie Haetta Isaksen.

-The government has said the ultimate fate of the wind farms is a complex legal and political quandary despite the supreme court ruling and is hoping to find a compromise.
+The ministry said the ultimate fate of the wind farms is a complex legal quandary despite the supreme court ruling and is hoping to find a compromise.

+The court's verdict did not say what should happen next to the 151 turbines, which can power some 100,000 Norwegian homes, or what should happen to the dozens of kilometres (miles) of roads built to facilitate the construction.

+"We understand that this case is a burden for the reindeer herders," Minister of Energy and Petroleum Terje Aasland said in a statement to Reuters.

-(Reporting by Gwladys Fouche, Victoria Klesty, Nora Buli; Writing by Terje Solsvik; Editing by Robert Birsel)
+(Additional reporting by Nora Buli; Writing by Terje Solsvik; Editing by Robert Birsel)

 ((terje.solsvik@thomsonreuters.com; +47 918 666 70))